 This took a short while.
 But the wait was really quite short when we consider what the function has done.
-For each of the 14,251 SNPs in the "missing" set, the function has performed a forward step-wise regression on the 50 nearest SNPs in the "present" set, stopping each search either when the R^2 for prediction exceeds 0.9 or after including 4 SNPs in the regression.
-The figures 50, 0.9 and 4 in the previous sentence are the default values of the function arguments try, r2.stop, and max.X.
-Each element of rules contains a regression equation together with the R^2 achieved:
+For each of the 14,251 SNPs in the "missing" set, the function has performed a forward step-wise regression on the 50 nearest SNPs in the "present" set, stopping each search either when the $R^2$ for prediction exceeds 0.95, or after including 4 SNPs in the regression, or until $R^2$ is not improved by at least 0.05.
+The figure 50 is the default value of the try argument of the function, while the values 0.95, 4 and 0.05 together make up the default value of the stopping argument.
+Where this regression equation provides adequate prediction, the corresponding element of rules contains the regression coefficients together with the $R^2$ achieved and the minor allele frequency of the target SNP.
+Where prediction does not achieve a target $R^2$ , phased haplotype frequencies are estimated for the predictor SNPs plus the target SNP and a prediction rule based on these is evaluated.
+When the gain in $R^2$ exceeds a threshold, this haplotype-based rule is saved in preference to the regression based rule.
+The $R^2$ target and threshold which control this process are supplied in the argument use.haps.